 Solar Panels: Optimizers vs. Micro-Inverters

-Another consideration when deciding between Optimizers and Micro-Inverters is the fact that Optimizers have a much greater reliability history in climates where there are significant temperature swings.
-Optimizers work at altitude and in the cold much more reliably than micro-inverters.
-Micro-inverters historically have had a twice-times failure rate in states like Colorado.*
+While Colorado does get 300+ days of sunshine each year, it also has hail and high wind events.
+Optimizers have a greater reliability in climates where there are significant temperature swings.
+Furthermore, Optimizers work at altitude and in the cold more reliably than micro-inverters.
+In contrast, Micro-inverters historically have had a twice-times failure rate in states like Colorado.

-When deciding which type of solar panel power inversion system is right for you – consider two things: the regular temperature swing from summer to winter the panels will experience and whether or not you’ll ever want a battery attached to your solar system.
+Consider two things when deciding which type of solar panel power inversion system is right for you.
+Factor in the temperature swing from summer to winter in your location, and whether or not you’ll ever want a battery.

 Frequently Asked Questions